Titles and Roles

 - Discovery and Developmental Therapeutics

-John M. Rhee, MD, is Associate Professor in the Department of Orthopaedics at Emory University School of Medicine.
+John M. Rhee, MD, is Professor in the Department of Orthopaedics at Emory University School of Medicine.
 Dr. Rhee is an orthopaedic surgeon and specializes in cervical spine surgery, lumbar spine surgery, spinal deformity surgery and surgery for spinal tumors.
 Dr. Rhee is a member of the Discovery and Developmental Therapeutics Research Program at Winship.

 Dr. Rhee received his MD from the University of California San Francisco, where he remained for both his internship and residency.
 He then completed his postdoctoral fellowship at the Washington University School of Medicine in St. Louis.